-Cloth diapering seemed to us like the wisest way to go.
-I didn't want to put any chemical-filled plastic bag on my baby's bottom.
-We purchased a bunch of really nice pre-fold cloth diapers used, and several diaper covers.
-Living way out in the country, there was no diaper service, so we washed our own diapers and saved a lot of money!
+Cloth diapering seemed to Deborah and her husband like the wisest way to go.
+They didn't want to put any chemical-filled plastic bag on my baby's bottom.
+They purchased a bunch of really nice pre-fold cloth diapers used, and several diaper covers.
+Living way out in the country, there was no diaper service, so Deborah washed the cloth diapers and saved a lot of money!
 That was years ago, and now the diaper scene is different, with many styles and types of cloth diapers to choose from.

 Night-time parenting is not just for lazy parents, like us, who like a good night's sleep, a baby properly fed, warmed and kept within earshot.
 On the contrary, the work that it takes to "night-time parent" pays off big in the long run with healthier, more confident children.
-I would not recommend co-sleeping if either parent is a drug or alcohol user, but for the vast majority of families, it is a choice to consider.
+We would not recommend co-sleeping if either parent has used drugs or alcohol, but for the vast majority of families, it is a choice to consider.
 There are quite a few good books about co-sleeping, including Nighttime Parenting by Dr. William Sears.

-My husband and I did not have children in order to send them away for eight or more hours per day.
+We did not have children in order to send them away for eight or more hours per day.
 We believe our children are gifts from God, and we are the perfect teachers for our own children.
 No one cares about our children's education more than we do!
 Some of our favorite homeschool authors are John Holt, author of Teach Your Own and Growing Without Schooling Magazine and John Taylor Gatto, author of the classic book, Dumbing Us Down: The Hidden Curriculum of Compulsory Schooling.

 Some helpful websites include: Families for Home Education - Missouri, Home School Legal Defense Association.